 Airtime is the open broadcast software for scheduling and remote station management.
 Web browser access to the station's media library, multi-file upload and automatic metadata import features are coupled with a collaborative on-line scheduling calendar and playlist management.
 The scheduling calendar is managed through an easy-to-use interface and triggers playout with sub-second precision.

 Airtime has been intended to provide a solution for a wide range of broadcast projects, from community to public and commercial stations.
-The scalability of Airtime allows implementation in a number of scenarios, ranging from an unmanned broadcast unit accessed remotely through the Internet, to a local network of machines accessing a central Airtime storage system.
 Airtime supports the playout of lossy compressed audio files in both MP3 and AAC formats and the open, royalty-free equivalent Ogg Vorbis.
 It also supports playout of lossless FLAC and WAV format audio files.

-Airtime manages the Liquidsoap stream generator at the heart of the system.
-Liquidsoap generates streams from files in the Airtime library and any remote input streams that you specify.
 Available stream output formats include Ogg Vorbis, Ogg Opus, MP3, and AAC.
-The library is indexed in a PostgreSQL database to enable searching.
-Live shows can be recorded automatically with Ecasound, using the sound card line input.
+The Airtime library is indexed in a database to enable searching.
 News editors, DJs and station controllers can use Airtime to build playlists or smart blocks and manage media files (upload, edit metadata, manage advertisements) at the station or via the Internet.

 The Airtime administration interface is designed to work with any web browser, on any desktop or mobile platform with a minimum display size of 1280x768 pixels.
-Airtime looks its best on a high definition display of 1920x1080 pixels.
-The recommended web browsers are Mozilla Firefox 22 or Google Chrome 28 (or later versions).
+Airtime looks best on a high definition display of 1920x1080 pixels.
+The recommended web browsers are Mozilla Firefox 37 or Google Chrome 42 (or later versions).
 Apple Safari 6 (or later) is also supported.

-Inernational UTF-8 metadata in media files is supported throughout, and the Airtime interface can be localized into any language or dialect using the standard GNU gettext utility.
-Localizations that are installed by default include Austrian, Brazilian, British, Canadian, Chinese, Czech, French, German, Greek, Hungarian, Italian, Korean, Polish, Russian and Spanish.
-See the chapter Interface localization for details of how to update a translation or add a new localization.
+International UTF-8 metadata in media files is supported throughout, and the Airtime interface can be localized into any language or dialect.
+Localizations that are installed by default include Austrian, Brazilian, British, Canadian, Chinese, Czech, French, German, Greek, Hungarian, Italian, Korean, Polish, Russian, Spanish and USA.

 This typical workflow is intended to clarify the difference between the various components that make up a complete Airtime system.